yottapanda/syncify/README.md

 ### Option 1: Docker Compose

-The quickest option to get up and running is running the following:
+The quickest option to get up and running is by executing the following commands after cloning the repo:

 ```shell
 docker-compose build